People who keep alive

 Converts From Britain and Ireland in the 19th Century,

 ...John produced two monumental books, devoted to English converts:

 Roads to Rome: A Guide to Notable Converts from Britain and Ireland from the Reformation to the Present Day

 The Mississippi Flows Into the Tiber: A Guide to Notable American Converts to the Catholic Church.

-Hrvoje Relia, is a Croatian theologian.
+Hrvoje Relia, is a Croatian theologian and priest.
 His dissertation thesis has been about Father Jaki:

 Il realismo di S.L.
 Jaki:

 Dalla convinzione religiosa tramite il realismo moderato e la creatività scientifica fino al realismo metodico.